celinewmk/Workout-Buddy-Web-Application/README.md

 - Omar Khater
 - Cheshita Gooransing
 - Fatemeh Omidi
 - Mert Yilmaz

-Product Name: Workout Buddy

-Product definition:  Our product is an app that helps people find gym partners cause working out alone can be demotivating.
+Product definition:  Our product is an app that helps people find gym partners because working out alone can be sometimes demotivating.
 We aim to connect people and allow them to perform better workouts.